Cog-Creators/Red-DiscordBot/docs/getting_started.rst

     basics of the Unix commands, such as navigating the system files or use a terminal text editor.

-    You should follow `DigitalOcean's Linux basics guide
+    You should read `DigitalOcean's tutorial: An Introduction to Linux Basics
     <https://www.digitalocean.com/community/tutorials/an-introduction-to-linux-basics>`_
-    as an introduction.
+    if you have not used Linux before.

 1. **Find a host**